CLFlix/KuroBot/README.md

 ### All users:

 You will need <a href="https://github.com/Piotrekol/StreamCompanion">StreamCompanion</a> in order for `!np` and `!nppp` to work.
-These features work by taking the data StreamCompanion processes and shows you on the locally hosted json.\
+This bot uses localhost:20727 to get the map's information.

 ## Account and Authorization